Manage contract

 Before extending or terminating a contract, you should evaluate the contract performance:

-• How have you influenced suppliers’ due diligence and supply chain working conditions?
+How have you influenced the suppliers’ due diligence and the conditions in the supply chain?

 The evaluation of the previous contract period is important information in the preparatory phase for future procurement of similar goods or services.